Toumani/web-coding-challenge/README.md

 ## Abstract

 In United Remote job application process, this project is intended to take part of the challenge.
 It's a simple single page application that lists nearby shops from a given position to a user.
 This project is only the view of the app.
-The back end is handled by a microservice which project code is available at [link].
+The back end is handled by a microservice which project code is available [here](https://github.com/Toumani/web-coding-challenge-msa).
 Thus, this project is quite useless without the corresponding active service provider.

 ## Running the app